 - For Pastry: Pastry dough will make one galette or 4 hand pies.

 - Lightly spoon flour into measuring cups, level with a knife.
 Combine flour together with the salt in a medium bowl.
 Cut in butter with a pastry blender or 2 knives until mixture forms into small course pebbles.

-- Combine sour cream and juice in a small bowl, them add it to the flour mixture.
+- Combine sour cream and juice in a small bowl, then add it to the flour mixture.
 Sprinkle surface with 1 tablespoon of ice water; toss with a fork until moist and crumbly.
 Repeat with remaining 2 tablespoons of ice water.

 - For hand pies, see assembly directions below.

-- Place dough on prepared baking sheet and fill one side of the dough with meat and potatoes (about ⅓ cup each).
-Fold dough over the meat and crimp the edges together with a fork.
+- Place dough on prepared baking sheet and fill one side of the dough with meat and potatoes (about 1/3 cup each).
+Fold dough over the meat and seal the edges together with a fork.

 - Place 13 inch round dough on prepared baking sheet and fill the center with cooked meat and potatoes, leaving 2 inches of the edge of the dough unfilled.